FOOD BUSINESS OPERATORS AND PRIVATE LAW: LIABILITY, CONTRACTS, COMPETITION

 Assessment methods and criteria

-The professor will conduct the final exam orally.
+The final exam will be written.
+Partial tests may be taken during the course.
 The exam assesses the knowledge of the topics of the course while verifying the ability to connect different subjects and to use adequate legal language with regards to the issued content.

 Other information